Push-up: Guillotine push-up

 The guillotine push-up is a form of push-up done from an elevated position (either hands-on elevated platforms or traditionally medicine balls) wherein the practitioner lowers the chest, head, and neck (thus the name) past the plane of the hands.
 The goal is to stretch the shoulders and put extra emphasis on the muscles there.

 Backhanded push-up

 The backhanded push-up is a form of push-ups performed using the back of the hands, rather than the palms.
 Currently, the record holder of the backhanded push-ups is Bill Kathan who broke the world record in 2010, by performing 2,396 on Valentine's Day.

-One arm versions
+One-arm versions

 Many of the push-up variations can be done using one arm instead of two.
 This will further increase the resistance put upon the trainee.

 Single-leg push-up

-To do single leg push-up lift one of your leg off the ground and do a set.
+To do single leg push-up lift one of the legs off the ground and do a set.
 Repeat the same with another leg.

 Narrow-grip push-up

-Do a normal push-up with your hands just a few inches apart from each other underneath the chest.
+Do a normal push-up with the hands just a few inches apart from each other underneath the chest.